foxthefox/ioBroker.fritzdect/README.md

 * DECT100 temperature reading

 ## Changelog

+### 0.0.12
+* changed state to  mode AUTO/OFF/ON for thermostat (including datapoint lasttarget when going back to AUTO)

 ### 0.0.11
-* added mode AUTO/OFF/ON for thermostat (including datapoint lasttarget when going back to AUTO)
+* added state OFF/ON for thermostat

 ### 0.0.10
 * change to object oriented interface